 | Constituency parsing | Full phrase-structure tree | Grammar checking, formal syntax analysis |

-| Dependency parsing | Word → head + relation | NLU, semantic role labelling, QA, coreference |
+| Dependency parsing | Word → head + relation | NLU, semantic role labeling, QA, coreference |

 Practice questions